-We earn interest on margin lending to customers that is secured by marketable securities these customers hold with us; from our investments in U.S. and foreign government securities; from borrowing and lending securities; on deposits (in positive interest rate currencies) with banks; and on certain customers' cash balances in negative rate currencies.
+We earn interest on margin lending to customers that is secured by marketable securities and currency balances these customers hold with us; from our investments in U.S. and foreign government securities; from borrowing and lending securities; on deposits (in positive interest rate currencies) with banks; and on certain customers' cash balances in negative rate currencies.
 We pay interest on customer cash balances (in sufficiently positive interest rate currencies); for borrowing and lending securities; on deposits (in negative interest rate currencies) with banks; and on our borrowings.

-Net interest income (interest income less interest expense), for the current quarter, increased \$110 million, or 17%, compared to the prior-year quarter, to \$747 million.
-The increase in net interest income was driven by higher benchmark interest rates, customer margin loans and customer credit balances.
+Net interest income (interest income less interest expense), for the current quarter, increased \$23 million, or 3%, compared to the prior-year quarter, to \$770 million.
+The increase in net interest income was driven by higher customer margin loans and customer credit balances, partially offset by lower benchmark interest rates.

-Net interest income on customer balances, for the current quarter, increased \$134 million, compared to the prior-year quarter, driven by an increase in the average federal funds effective rate to 5.33% from 4.51% in the prior-year quarter, a \$7.4 billion increase in average customer margin loans, and a \$3.7 billion increase in average customer credit balances.
+Net interest income on customer balances, for the current quarter, increased \$60 million compared to the prior-year quarter, driven by a \$17.7 billion increase in average customer margin loans and an \$18.5 billion increase in average customer credit balances.
 See the "Business Environment" section above in this Item 2 for a further discussion about the change in interest rates in the current quarter.